 Then, some word combinations are generally less frequently used even by native speakers, and less expected to be used by language learners as well, than their corrections.
 A typical example of this phenomenon in our data is a frequent confusion between classic and classical: while both adjectives within these confusion pairs can combine with certain nouns to produce phrases with a different meaning, for some of these pairs one combination might be clearly more widely used while another might have a very specific meaning.
 For example, both classic music and classical music are attested in the BNC.
 It is possible to find contexts in which the former is used appropriately, but such contexts all refer to a very specific use of the combination classic music - for example, classic music for an event.
-In contrast, classical music is a much stronger collocation and is more frequently used both in native and learner corpora: for comparison, classic music is seen 1 time in the BNC alone and 150 times in the BNC and ukWaC together, while classical music - 121 times in the BNC alone and 4,006 times in the combined corpus.
+In contrast, classical music is a much stronger collocation and is more frequently used both in native and learner corpora: for comparison, classic music is seen 1 time in the BNC alone and 4,006 times in the combined corpus.
 Even though classic music is corpus-attested in native language, it is much less frequently used by native speakers, and most often it is used incorrectly by learners instead of classical music.